RaiMoreira/WeatherWazoo-master/README.md

 **** Features

--Uses iOS location services to get current coordinates of user -Uses the coordinates to query the OpenWeatherMap API to acquire weather information -Uses SwiftyJSON to parse the data given and retrieve only the useful information.
+Uses iOS location services to get current coordinates of user Uses the coordinates to query the OpenWeatherMap API to acquire weather information Uses SwiftyJSON to parse the data given and retrieve only the useful information.
--Displays a personalized message to the user based on case of current weather description.
+Displays a personalized message to the user based on case of current weather description.
--Displays the forecast for the next 12 hours of the day in 3 hour intervals.
+Displays the forecast for the next 12 hours of the day in 3 hour intervals.

 ![](https://github.com/RaiMoreira/WeatherWazoo-master/blob/master/Screenshots/Simulator%20Screen%20Shot%20Jul%203%2C%202017%2C%2012.35.44%20AM.png)